-Nick Tooke was born in the UK, emigrated to Vancouver Island in 1982, and has since lived in Vancouver, Montreal, Tucson, Edmonton, Toronto and Niagara on the Lake—in that order.
-He now lives in Cayuga, Ontario, with his wife and daughter.
+Nick Tooke was born in the UK, emigrated to Vancouver Island in 1982, and has since lived in Vancouver, Montreal, Tucson, Edmonton and Toronto.
+He now lives in the Okanagan Valley with his wife and daughter.
 The Ballad of Samuel Hewitt is his first novel.

 You Might Also Like